EgecanCogulu/egecancogulu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi, my name is Ege.
+Hi, my name is Egecan Cogulu or Ege for short.
+I am actively working on building this site.

  About
 ======
  I am a Data Scientist with a background in Physics and Engineering.
- (I am actively working on building this site.)

 Antiferromagnetic Spin Dynamics
 =====